mwolson/emacs-shared/doc/install.md

 ## Install Emacs

-The recommended version is Emacs 27.1.
+The recommended version is Emacs 27.1 (27.2 on Mac).
 The recommended installers for each OS are:

 *Windows*